-- Municipal or county governments or non-profit animal welfare organizations with tax exempt status under 501 (c)(3) are eligible to apply to facilitate and promote the provision of spay and neuter services for cats and dogs. - A competitive grant proposal (quoting Agriculture Article, §2-1602, Annotated Code of Maryland): - 1.
-Shall target low-income communities and populations to the maximum extent possible and detail how that goal is to be accomplished; - 2.
-May target feral cat populations if MDA determines that this targeting does not violate local law; - 3.
-Shall efficiently and effectively facilitate and promote and increase the provision of spay and neuter services for cats and dogs; and - 4.
-May include public education and outreach components. - Grant projects must meet the purpose of the Fund.
+- Municipal or county governments or non-profit animal welfare organizations with tax exempt status under 501 (c)(3) are eligible to apply to facilitate and promote the provision of spay and neuter services for cats and dogs. - A competitive grant proposal (quoting Agriculture Article, §2-1602, Annotated Code of Maryland):

+1. Shall target low-income communities and populations to the maximum extent possible and detail how that goal is to be accomplished;

+2. May target feral cat populations if MDA determines that this targeting does not violate local law;

+3. Shall efficiently and effectively facilitate and promote and increase the provision of spay and neuter services for cats and dogs; and

+4. May include public education and outreach components.

+- Grant projects must meet the purpose of the Fund.
 Grant projects that most effectively and efficiently facilitate, promote and increase spay and neuter services for cats and dogs in Maryland will be given priority. - Applicants must comply with all other statutory and regulatory requirements pertaining to the Maryland Spay and Neuter Grants Program.
 Applicants should familiarize themselves with those provisions of the Maryland Code.
-Program Regulations Link.

 The Program does not provide support to organizations that have lost their IRS tax-exempt status, have unusually high administrative expenses, or show indicators of financial mismanagement.
-Applicant organizations must be in compliance with the state by submitting the Annual Report and Personal Property Return with the State of Maryland Department of Assessments and Taxation-Personal Properties Division (see the Program webpage for more information and a copy of the form required).
+Applicant organizations must be in compliance with the state by submitting the Annual Report and Personal Property Return with the State of Maryland Department of Assessments and Taxation-Personal Properties Division.